-The Food Bank Network: working toward a future where no one goes hungry – no matter where we live, where we’re from, or the color of our skin.
+The Food Bank Network: working toward a future where no one goes hungry – no matter where we live, where we’re from, who we love, or the color of our skin.

 Our network is made of more than 700 incredible pantries, no-cost markets, meal sites, and delivery programs across central and eastern North Carolina.